-We have historically financed our operations and working capital through net cash from operating activities.
-As of September 30, 2019 we had \$1.1 million of cash and cash equivalents and available borrowing capacity of \$158.9 million under our Senior Secured Credit Facility.
+We have historically financed our operations (not including investments and acquisitions) and working capital through net cash from operating activities.
+As of September 30, 2020, we had \$15.6 million of cash and cash equivalents and available borrowing capacity of \$275.0 million under our Senior Secured Credit Facility, subject to the financial covenants.
 We usually minimize cash balances by making payments on our revolving credit facility to minimize borrowings and interest expense.
-As of September 30, 2019, we had borrowings outstanding of \$141.1 million under the Senior Secured Credit Facility.
+As of September 30, 2020, we had borrowings outstanding of \$0.0 million under the Senior Secured Credit Facility.

 Our primary cash needs are to fund working capital requirements, invest in our technology infrastructure, fund acquisitions and related contingent consideration, make scheduled principal and interest payments on our outstanding indebtedness and pay tax distributions to members.
-We consistently have positive cash flow provided by operations and expect that our cash flow from operations, current cash and cash equivalents and available borrowing capacity under the Senior Secured Credit Facility will be sufficient to fund our operations and planned capital expenditures and to service our debt obligations for at least the next twelve months.
-As a holding company, we depend on distributions or loans from i3 Verticals, LLC to access funds earned by our operations.
-The covenants contained in the Senior Secured Credit Facility may restrict i3 Verticals, LLC's ability to provide funds to i3 Verticals, Inc.
+We historically have had positive cash flow provided by operations.
+Our plan for capital expenditures and future acquisitions for the upcoming fiscal year are consistently being re-evaluated as we navigate through the economic impact related to the COVID-19 pandemic.
+We will assess our plans for acquisition opportunities against our cash availability during the crisis to make the most strategic decisions for our business.
+We have the ability to pause or terminate much of our anticipated acquisition program should our financial position require it.
+We currently expect that our cash flow from operations, current cash and cash equivalents and available borrowing capacity under the Senior Secured Credit Facility will be sufficient to fund our operations and planned capital expenditures and to service our debt obligations for at least the next twelve months.